RebeccaHartley/castle-farm/content/barn.md

 an original farmhouse stone sink, meaning loo hiring is not required.

-A small kitchenette area for caterers, with the provision of additional space for catering requirements is also provided.
+A small kitchenette area for caterers, with additional space for catering requirements is also provided.

-The farm has plenty of parking and outdoor space with a seasonal changing backdrop ideal for photographs.
+The farm has plenty of parking and outdoor space, with a seasonal changing backdrop ideal for photographs.

 ![](http://rebeccahartley.github.io/castle-farm/images/barn/interior-bulbs.jpeg)
 {: .left .width25}

-Castle Farm provides a space that is a rustic blank canvas, showing signs of it's former agricultural use which add to the character and charm.
+Castle Farm provides a space that is a rustic blank canvas, showing signs of former agricultural use which add to the character and charm.
 It offers a venue that will be unique, with perfect scope for personalising and tailoring to suit all tastes.